25prabhu10/notes/docs/Concepts/AWS/AWS_Lambda.md

   - Before CloudFront forwards the request to the origin (origin request)
   - After CloudFront receives the response from the origin (origin response)
   - Before CloudFront forwards the response to the viewer (viewer response)
-- You can also generate responses to viewers without ever sending the request to the origin.
+- You can also generate responses to viewers without ever sending the request to the origin

 ### Lambda@Edge: Global application